networkservicemesh/deployments-k8s/examples/floating_interdomain/usecases/FloatingVl3/README.md

 1.2.
 Start **vl3 ipam** and register **vl3 network service** in the *floating domain*.

-Note: *By default we're using ipam prefix is `169.254.0.0/16` and client prefix len is `24`.
+Note: *By default ipam prefix is `172.16.0.0/16` and client prefix len is `24`.
 We also have two vl3 nses in this example.
-So we are expect to have a two vl3 addresses: `169.254.0.0` and `169.254.1.0` that should be accessible by each client.*
+So we expect to have two vl3 addresses: `172.16.0.0` and `172.16.1.0` that should be accessible by each client.*

 ```bash